Skip to main content

 Option 2: USCIS Change of Status Application in the U.S.

-This option is generally not recommended due to long government processing times and limitations on travel during and after the process.
+This option is generally not recommended due to long government processing times and travel limitations during and after the process.

 • Allows the student to stay in the U.S.